shaik1002/biggitlabbomb/doc/user/profile/personal_access_tokens.md

 Prerequisites:

-- You must have the Owner role for the top-level group.
+- You must have the Owner role in the top-level group.

 1. On the left sidebar, select **Search or go to** and find your group.
 1. Select **Settings > General > Permissions and group features**.